-- Create a new AWS Lambda function: Select Lambda > Functions > AWS Serverless Application Repository, enable the Show apps that create custom IAM roles or resource policies option, and use the application called
+- Create a new AWS Lambda function from the Serverless Repository: Go to Lambda > Create Function > Browse serverless App repository, check the box for Show apps that create custom IAM roles or resource policies, and search for

 - Select Deploy to create a new CloudFormation stack, a new function called

 - Continue with the procedure to stream logs to the Lambda function.